randomLevelup/algocomps/comp2-markov/README.md

 My model has 3 transfomer blocks, each with 4 heads of self-attention, interspersed with feedforward layers.
 It also contains residual connections which 'bypass' certain layers, along with layer normalization for training stability and faster convergence.

 The tokenizer I built maps any note or rest to a discrete integer.
 Each possible token denotes a pitch number (or a rest), and a duration.
 The input data is quantized into a grid of 24th's of a quarter note, and the longest-duration tokens are 1 beat long.
 As such, with 128 possible midi pitches and 24 possible durations, the domain of the token embedding space has size $128 \times 24 = 3072$.

+The data with which I trained the default model can be found in the `/data` directory, and is comprised of Charlie Parker's complete omnibook, which is [available online](https://homepages.loria.fr/evincent/omnibook/).
+I chose Parker because I felt that his rhythmic and harmonic choices, especially in improvisation, are perfectly balanced between predictable and innovative, two attributes that LLM-style models are fairly adept at replicating.
+Parker's improvised lines can be very long and intricate, though they feature minimal repetition, which I think helped prevent overfitting during training.
+The results, IMO, turned out pretty good.

 ##